 Online reputation management is a new business discipline that helps employers to organize their proactive and reactive digital communications efforts so that they can be in control.
 When practiced right, a business knows what’s being said about them – both positively and negatively – and can effectively respond.

 With the right reputation management activities, small businesses, large businesses, and individuals are in better control of most online communications about them.
 As with any new practice, there’s a lot of information available about this area.
-Unfortunately, some of what’s out there just isn’t true.
+Unfortunately, some of what’s out there just aren’t true.

 We’ve got a list of the top ten inaccurate assumptions about online reputation management.
 Use it to help you know what to move forward on as you develop this area of your communication planning.